outdoorsy/interview-challenge-frontend/README.md

 - Please make frequent and descriptive git commits.
 - Use the architecture you’re comfortable with.
 - Use any dependencies that you find useful to complete the task.
-- Please use Next.js/React and Typescript.
+- Please use Next.js/React and Typescript or Ember.js.
 - Feel free to add functionality as you have time, but the functionality description above is priority.

 ## What we’re looking for